HugoHoffmann/python-design-patterns/README.md

 # python-design-patterns
-Repository to consult some design patterns in pythonw
+Repository to consult some design patterns in python